Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/01-core-setup.md

 ## Objective

-Configure the HQ core layer to provide VLAN segmentation, Layer 3 gateway redundancy, and resilient switching between the core and access layers.
+The objective of this phase is to configure the HQ core layer to provide:

+- VLAN segmentation
+- Inter-VLAN routing
+- Default gateway redundancy
+- Resilient Layer 2 and Layer 3 connectivity

 This phase focuses on the two core switches: